hal/site/content/development/build-run.md

 # Debug

 {{< imgflow src="/img/development/debug.png" float="right" >}}
+Start the console as described in the previous chapter.
 GWT uses the [SourceMaps standard](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?usp=sharing) to map the Java source code to the transpiled JavaScript code.
 This makes it possible to use the browser development tools for debugging.

 In Chrome open the development tools and switch to the 'Sources' tab.
 Press <kbd>⌘ P</kbd> and type the name of the Java source file you want to open.